Steps to Secure a Military Pension

 Choosing a Retirement Plan

-- Final Pay: Applicable for those who entered service before September 8, 1980.
-Based on final basic pay at retirement.
+- Final Pay: Applies to those who entered before September 8, 1980.
+Uses your final basic pay at retirement as the baseline.
+Straightforward calculation but less common now as those retirees age.

 Thrift Savings Plan (TSP)